simondlevy/Beetle/README.md

 To try out these demos, clone this repository, launch Matlab, and do <b>Set Path / Add with Subfolders ...</b>
-to add the <b>wittvsa</b> folder and its subfolders to your path.
+to add the repository folder and its subfolders to your path.
 You can then run the following demos:

 * <b>ravens</b> Raven's Progressive Matrices demo